Generated Pennsylvania gorge stream scene representing Slippery Rock Creek, not an exact location photo

 Compare Oil Creek, Kettle Creek, or Spring Creek when Slippery Rock is high, stained, warm, or unsafe to enter.

-Pennsylvania Fish and Boat Commission regulations apply.
-Recheck current trout rules, permits, and any special regulations before fishing the Armstrong Bridge section or any stocked water.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Pennsylvania Fish and Boat Commission rules apply.
+Recheck current trout rules, permits, and any special fishing rules before fishing the Armstrong Bridge section or any stocked water.

 Armstrong Bridge